-Plans for a 60-unit subsidized senior housing development on Howard Street were unanimously recommended for approval Wednesday by Evanston's Design and Project Review Committee.
+Plans for a 60-unit subsidized housing development for senior citizens in the 1000 block of Howard Street got a generally favorable review from Evanston's Design and Project Review Committee Wednesday.